Houston Uber and Lyft Rideshare Accident Attorneys

 Contact Our Legal Team

-If you’ve been involved in a Uber or Lyft accident, whether as a passenger or as another driver, you should seek legal advice right away.
+If you’ve been involved in an Uber or Lyft accident, whether as a passenger or as another driver, you should seek legal advice right away.
 Filing a claim in a rideshare accident is a little different than filing a standard insurance claim, and you want to make sure you don’t miss any details.
-If you are a Uber or Lyft driver and believe the accident was not your fault, you have a right to compensation as well.
-The uninsured/underinsured motorist coverage provided by your company is there to protect you when you are not at fault in an accident.
+If you are an Uber or Lyft driver and believe the accident was not your fault, you also have a right to compensation.
+The uninsured/underinsured motorist coverage your company provides protects you when you are not at fault in an accident.

 At Gibson Hill Personal Injury, we want to help you get the compensation you deserve after you were injured in a serious accident that wasn’t your fault.
 Contact our legal team at (713) 659-4000, and we will get to work preserving the evidence and filing your claim.
 We will work diligently to make sure that nothing gets lost or overlooked.

 Call us today for a free consultation about your case.
-We will review your claim and make sure that the insurance companies of all the at-fault parties get the correct documents for your claim.
-In order to file against the rideshare companies’ liability insurance, the driver’s personal insurance claim must be exhausted or denied, so that must be completed first.
+We will review your claim and ensure that the insurance companies of all the at-fault parties get the correct documents for it.
+To file against the rideshare companies’ liability insurance, the driver’s personal insurance claim must be exhausted or denied, so that must be completed first.
 Call Gibson Hill Personal Injury at (713) 659-4000 and let us get to work for you.